ORMGP Particle Tracking Web-tool

 Finite Element

-This vector-based realization of an FE flux field does not guarantee mass balance at the elemental level, however mass ballance is maintained over the entire model domain (Diersch, 2014).
+This vector-based realization of an FE flux field does not guarantee mass balance at the elemental level, however mass balance is maintained over the entire model domain (Diersch, 2014).

 Particle tracking

-At every model prismatic cell, including all cells in each layer right to the base of the model, a virtual particle was placed at th cell’s centroid (or top of water surface, whichever is less, in the up-most layer cells that are is partially saturated).
-Particles from these startpoints are tracked forward and backward thus yielding a collection of particle pathlines that pass through the centroid of at least one model cell.
-FDor this reason, these are here termed “Centroidal Particles”.
+At every model prismatic cell, including all cells in each layer right to the base of the model, a virtual particle was placed at the cell’s centroid (or top of water surface, whichever is less, in the upper-most layer cells that are partially saturated).
+Particles from these startpoints are tracked forward and backward in time thus yielding a collection of particle pathlines that pass through the centroid of at least one model cell.
+For this reason, these are here termed “Centroidal Particles”.

-Please note that there are many particle tracking methodologies and algorithms, we have chosen a convenient methodology to permit particles to be shown on the website.
+Please note that there are many particle tracking methodologies and algorithms available.
+We have chosen a convenient methodology to permit particles to be shown on the website.

 Numerical model cell/element size/orientation will all have effects on the particle pathline calculation.